sophia-zube/incari-doc/toolbox/math/random.md

 #### Generator

-This `Mode` allows to choose whether the random generator is deterministic or not, and for the deterministic case, the seed to use.
+This `Mode` allows the user to choose whether the random generator is deterministic or not, and for the deterministic case, the seed to use.

 | Attribute | Type | Description |
 | :--- | :--- | :--- |